Genicular Artery Embolization (GAE)

 GAE is covered by many different insurance plans and Medicare.
 Our insurance specialists are happy to work with you to make sure your specific insurance plan covers the procedure.

-How do I know if GAE is right for me?
+How do I know if this procedure is right for me?

 If you’ve been diagnosed with osteoarthritis of the knee, call us to set up a consultation.
 We’ll help determine if GAE is an option for you, and we’ll also work with other members of your care team to ensure you have all the information needed to make an educated decision.
 You can also take the short quiz below to see if you may qualify for this procedure.